Low back injuries are more common in recreational golfers than in the pros.

 There are two basic causes - poor swing mechanics and a lack of flexibility.
 Poor swing mechanics result in a greater load on the spine because of increased muscle activity - when the golfer tries to swing harder instead of more skillfully, these loads are increased.
 A lack of flexibility in the mid torso and hips can result in a low back injury as the lumbar spine tries to compensate for the lack of flexibility above and below it.

 Shoulder injuries are usually of the overuse variety, and usually occur in the lead shoulder where there are extremes of range of motion under stress.
 Electromyographic studies have shown that shoulder muscles and scapular muscles must be well coordinated during the golf swing.
-If fatigue, inflexibility, or a lack of training are present (as is often the case in recreational golfers) injury can
+If fatigue, inflexibility, or a lack of training are present (as is often the case in recreational golfers) injury can occur.

 The elbow is another area of concern.
 Medial epicondylitis (golfer's elbow) occurs on the trailing arm, at the inside of the elbow.
 Lateral epicondylitis (tennis elbow) occurs on the lead arm at the outside of the elbow.
 Both conditions are usually repetitive stress injuries which typically occur as a result of poor mechanics.